What is SUSS?

 Can I apply for waiver of overseas experience if I have several overseas experience from previous schools' trips?

-Will UniSIM help to arrange work attachments, service-learning projects and overseas experience for the students?
+Will SUSS help to arrange work attachments, service-learning projects and overseas experience for the students?

 We have an Office of Service-Learning & Student Life and Office of Career Development to assist our full-time students with these arrangements.

 Is summer programme done overseas considered as part of the overseas experience?